michael-franke/npNLG/neural_pragmatic_nlg/01b-practicalities.md

 It is recommended that you bring the following:

 -   prior experience in programming in Python
+    -   prior knowledge of PyTorch is not required
--   some prior knowledge in statistical modeling and neural networks
+-   some prior knowledge in statistical modeling, maybe even neural networks
+    -   linear algebra, probability calculus, (simple) linear regression modeling

 ## Grading